 b.
-Rowhouse and townhouse developments in LR zones, provided that all parking is located at the rear of the structure or is enclosed in structures with garage entrances located on the rear facade; and c.
+Rowhouse and townhouse developments in LR zones, provided that all parking is located at the rear of the structure or is enclosed in structures with garage entrances c.
 All multifamily structures in MR and HR zones.

 Exhibit A for 23.45.510